Fire Emblem: Thracia 776: Gameplay

 Fire Emblem: Thracia 776 is a tactical role-playing game in which the player takes command of a group of units and goes on story-based missions with varying objectives, from defeating specific enemies and rescuing targets to escaping unharmed from engagements.
 Maps hold a variety of different terrains, from flat plains to mountains; combined with a unit's own abilities, the environment affects movement.
-There are also locations such as towns and churches where items, in-game currency or health may be granted of a unit remains there long enough.
-In addition, a "Fog of War" effect is present in some maps, where the map is obscured to players until the unit advances and reveals the portion of map within their movement and attack range.
+There are also locations such as towns and churches where items, in-game currency or health may be granted if a unit uses a specific action there.
+In addition, a "Fog of War" effect is present in some maps, where the map is obscured to players until a unit advances and reveals the portion of map within their movement and attack range.

 Thracia 776 uses a turn-based battle system, where each side acts within their turn to move selected units across a map using a grid-based layout.
 Units and their alignment or status are represented through colors, with blue units being playable and red units being enemies among others.
 After a certain point in the game, advance planning for units becomes available, allowing players to pick a group of units to take into a battle.
 When two units engage, the scene transitions to a separate battle screen where the fight plays out automatically, with each units' stats being displayed below the battle.
 The battle is won when the map objective is completed: objectives vary from defeating all enemies to defeating specific units or rescuing particular units, or even escaping unharmed from battle.
-After a point in the game, specific actions such as attacking or opening chests add "fatigue" to a character: should they become too fatigued, they will not be playable in the following chapter.
+Specific actions such as attacking or opening chests add "fatigue" to a character: should they become too fatigued, they will not be playable in the following chapter.
 Actions in battle reward player units with experience points (EXP): when one hundred EXP are gathered, the character will level up and their stats will be randomly raised.
 Each stat is capped at 20 points: stats are divided into health and magic, and passive abilities such as agility, speed and critical hit likelihood.

-Each unit is assigned a character class, while affects their assigned weapon, strengths and weaknesses, and range and speed of movement on the battlefield.
+Each unit is assigned a character class, which affects their assigned weapon, strengths and weaknesses, and range and speed of movement on the battlefield.
 These classes range from axemen and swordsmen to thieves, to mounted units and magic users such as healers.
 Some characters, such as main protagonist Leif, have unique classes.
 Classes also naturally evolve during the course of the story.
 Mounted units have the option of dismounting their steeds to fight on-foot, and must dismount when inside buildings.
-Weapons within a unit's selected character class can be freely swapped out for more powerful versions: when mounted units dismount, they swap spears or axes for swords.
-Weapon effectiveness is governed by the Weapons Triangle: swords are strong against axes, axes against spears, and spears against swords.
+Weapons within a unit's selected character class can be freely swapped out for more powerful versions: when mounted units dismount, they swap lances or axes for swords, and they also receive penalties to their stats when dismounted.
+Weapon effectiveness is governed by the Weapon Triangle: swords are strong against axes, axes against lances, and lances against swords.